ndp163/meeting-suggests-extension/README.md

 # Getting Started

-Let's follow below step to run the project.
+Let's follow below step to use this chrome extension.

 ## Prerequisites